Peter Mukerjea: Personal life

-Peter Mukerjea was born in United Kingdom.
+Mukerjea was born in London to Indian parents and raised in Bombay, India.
 His father was a doctor.
-He graduated from the Doon school in Dehradun, India in 1971.
+He graduated from the Doon School in Dehradun, India, in 1971.
 He attended college in UK.
 He took evening classes to study business management.
-He has a younger brother called Gautam Mukerjea who runs a lifestyle magazine named Planet Goa.
+He has a younger brother, Gautam Mukerjea, who runs a lifestyle magazine named Planet Goa.

-Peter married Shabnam Singh in May, 1978.
-The couple had 2 sons, Rabin, born in 1980, and Rahul, born in 1982, before divorcing in 1994.
+Peter married Shabnam Singh in May 1978.
+The couple had two sons, Rabin (born 1980) and Rahul (born 1984), before divorcing in 1994.
 Rahul Mukerjea currently lives in Badripur near Dehradun with his mother.

 Peter lived and worked in Mumbai while employed with STAR India.
 In 2000, he was named as the first Indian Tennessee Squire by Brown-Forman Corporation, the makers of Jack Daniel's whiskey.

 In 2002 Alyque Padamsee introduced Peter to Indrani Bora, an HR consultant 16 years his junior.
 Later that year Peter married Indrani in a small wedding ceremony in friend Suhel Seth's garden house in New Delhi.
 After marriage, Indrani's daughter from a previous marriage, Vidhie Khanna, moved in with them and took the Mukerjea name.
 In 2005 Indrani introduced her children from a previous relationship, Sheena Bora and Mikhail Bora, to Peter as her younger siblings.
 In 2006 Sheena Bora moved in with them and enrolled in St. Xavier's College, Mumbai.
+In 2017 he divorced his second wife, Indrani Mukerjea.